V4Fire/Client/src/core/component/state/README.md

 This module defines an interface for the entire application's state.
 The state can include user sessions, cookie store, etc.

-> Note that the module provides types only.
+> Please note that this module only provides types.
-If you want to use global state on the client side, look at the module `core/component/client-state`, but be aware that using global state might lead to issues when implementing SSR.
+> The actual state is set at the time of application initialization.
+> To safely use the state from a component, you need to use a special getter.

 ## Interface